Moradewun Adejunmobi (African American and African Studies)

 Associate Professor co-appointed in German and Cinema and Technocultural Studies.
 Film and media studies, German literature, and intellectual history; contemporary German cinema.

 Cristiana Giordano (Anthropology)

 Medical and psychological anthropology; psychoanalysis; ethno-psychiatry; subjectivity; theories of translation; migration; human rights; citizenship; anthropology of the state and the law; Italy, Europe, and the Mediterranean.

 Laura Grindstaff (Sociology)

-Culture: cultural studies, popular culture, media, inequality Theory: feminist theory, queer theory, social theory
+Cultural studies, popular culture, media, inequality Theory: feminist theory, queer theory, social theory.

 Noah Guynn (French)

 Medieval and early modern French literature, theater, and culture.
 Ethics and politics in fifteenth- and sixteenth-century farce; medieval romance, Molière, and the Theater of the Absurd.

 African American literature and culture with a focus on black cultural theory and studies of political and cultural identity; American, U.S. ethnic, transpacific literatures and cultures; feminism, cultural studies, humor studies, disability studies, sonic and visual culture, Buddhism and eastern spirituality.